yhfgyyf/deepseek-ocr-to-doc/README_DOC_CONVERSION.md

 English | [简体中文](README_DOC_CONVERSION_ZH.md)

-This feature converts images and PDFs to Markdown (.md) or Word (.docx) documents using DeepSeek-OCR.
+This feature converts images and PDFs to Markdown (.md) or Word (.docx) documents using [DeepSeek-OCR](https://github.com/deepseek-ai/DeepSeek-OCR).

+> **About DeepSeek-OCR**: This project is built on top of the official [DeepSeek-OCR](https://github.com/deepseek-ai/DeepSeek-OCR) model developed by DeepSeek AI.
+For model downloads, technical details, and the latest updates, please visit the official repository.

 ## Features